jas0079/Udacity-Feedreader/README.md

-## Opening the test site.
+## Feedreader Testing Project

+Opening and starting this project can be done by doing the following;

 Clone / download and unzip the repo from GitHUB.
-After downloading and/or unpacking, you can start index.html Unpacking can be done by using the built-in unpack from your OS or a seperate program like *rar or *zip.
+After downloading and/or unpacking, you can start index.html

+Unpacking can be done by using the built-in unpack from your OS or a seperate program like *rar or *zip.

 This test site is checking the following;